Natalie A. Shepard

 Natalie A. Shepard was a state legislator in Maine.
 She lived in Stonington, Maine and represented Hancock County, Maine in 1959 and 1961.
 She was a Republican.

 She won a special election in 1959 after the death of her husband Myron Shepard.
 She defeated Girard V. Condon of Brooksville 474 votes to 240.
-Her deceased husband was serving in his second term.
+Her husband had been serving in his second term.

 She was born Natalie Alma Libby.
 She had a son and a daughter Jean Ann Shepard.